Laceweb - The Bougainville Survivors of Trauma Association Inc.

 • having healing ways sensitive to local cultural ways

-• cultural ambivalence/dis-interest in 'trauma service delivery' by 'bureaucracy backed experts'
+• local people’s cultural ambivalence to and dis-interest in 'trauma service delivery' by 'bureaucracy backed experts'

 • the high costs involved in using a 'service delivery' option

-• concern about 'strings attached' to government funding
+• concern about 'strings attached' to international funding

 The consensus of action is using the local natural and traditional nurturers as the starting point.
 Locals already seek these nurturers out for support.
 This communal-centred, self-help, and mutual help, is in keeping with Bougainville traditional ways.
 The Association/Laceweb experience is that nurturers can heal themselves and support others (refer Laceweb experience below).